 Include Path Tab

 The area displays the list of configured include paths.
 Include paths are used for holding third-party code that is used for completion and reference resolution in some functions/methods that use file paths as arguments, for example,

-- Click to have the paths sorted alphabetically in the ascending order.
+Click to sort the paths alphabetically in the ascending order.

 PHP Runtime Tab

-The area lists the available PHP stubs, which are normal, syntactically correct PHP files containing annotated function, method, and class signatures, constant definitions, etc. PHP stubs are added to PhpStorm's internal knowledge to enhance coding assistance for all the Standard PHP Library components as well as for common extensions.
+The area lists the available PHP stubs, which are normal, syntactically correct PHP files containing annotated function, method, and class signatures, constant definitions, and so on.
+PHP stubs are added to PhpStorm's internal knowledge to enhance coding assistance for all the Standard PHP Library components as well as for common extensions.

-- To load the set of stubs that matches the set of loaded extensions for the currently configured CLI interpreter, click the Sync Extensions with Interpreter button.
-For details on configuring interpreters, see Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.
+To load the set of stubs that matches the set of loaded extensions for the currently configured CLI interpreter, click the Sync Extensions with Interpreter button.
+For details on configuring interpreters, see Configure local PHP interpreters and Configure remote PHP interpreters.